Harrison-Zeldovich attractor: From Planck to ACT results: Inflation with nonminimal derivative coupling

 by using the slow-roll conditions $\{\epsilon,|\eta|, \delta_X, |\delta_D|\}\ll 1$ and assuming that the contribution of the $\xi_{\phi}$ term is negligible.
+Unlike the minimally coupled case, $\epsilon$ and $\delta_X$ are no longer identical but instead satisfy a modified relation, $\epsilon\simeq \delta_X+6\delta_D$, under the slow-roll approximation.
+In general, neglecting the $\xi_{\phi}$ term requires that the time variation of the coupling parameter be sufficiently slow during inflation, namely $|\dot\xi/(H\xi)|=|\xi_\phi \dot\phi/(H\xi)|\ll1$.
+This condition is analogous to the slow-roll requirement that $|\eta|\ll1$.
 It is straightforward to see that the NDC modifies the effective friction in the equation of motion of the inflaton relative to the conventional single-field slow-roll inflation with a minimally coupled and canonical inflaton.
 In particular, compared with the $\xi=0$ case, the friction is enhanced for $\xi>0$ and diminished for $\xi<0$.
 It should be emphasized that, in the $\xi<0$ case, the condition $\left(1+3\xi H^2\right)>0$ must be satisfied to avoid instabilities in the system, thereby imposing a lower bound on $\xi$.
+Given the Planck upper limit on the inflationary Hubble parameter, $H_{\rm inf}<2.5\times10^{-5}M_{\rm Pl}$~\cite{Planck:2018jri}, this condition implies $\xi\gtrsim-5.3\times10^8M_{\rm Pl}^{-2}$.

 Since the coupling parameter $\xi$ may evolve with the inflaton, $\xi=\xi(\phi)$, we assume that the NDC is negligible during the early stage of inflation and becomes relevant only at later times.
 Consequently, the early-time dynamics of $\phi$ coincide with those of conventional single-field slow-roll inflation, whereas at late times the coupling modifies the effective friction, slowing the roll for $\xi>0$ and speeding it up for $\xi<0$.